A BRIEF HISTORY OF INVERNESS, SCOTLAND

 Furthermore tourism is now a major industry in Inverness.
 Eden Court Theatre opened in 1976.
 Inverness Kiltmaker Exhibition opened in 1994.
 Inverness is also a regional shopping centre.
 Eastgate Centre opened in the 1980s.
 Meanwhile a new Ness Bridge was built in 1962.
 Kessock Bridge was built in 1982.

 Inverness was made a city in 2000 and the Eastgate Centre was greatly enlarged in 2003.
 Today the population of Inverness is 42,000.
+The motto on the town's coat of arms is Concordia et Fidelitas (Concord and Fidelity), a fitting motto.

 A timeline of Inverness